akandola96/Ab_Subgroup_Assignment/README.md

 |Anti-A\00001|refseq5115\mus musculus\IGHV1-21*04|
 |Anti-B\00501|refseq3113\mus musculus\IGKV1-39*02|

+The NCBIXML parser is utilised in this function.

 **convert_queries2csv** converts FASTA formatted query sequences into a csv file, extracting only the first 21 residues of each sequence.
-This CSV file is then joined to the BLAST output CSV file to create the blout_queries file.
+This CSV file is then joined to the BLAST output CSV file to create the *blout_queries* file.

 **join_queries2blout**: Attaches query sequence residues to the output of the file produced by **blast_output_xml2csv**.
 Resultant file is of the format shown below.
 Query sequence residues up to the 21st residue only are included.
-This file is referred to as the **blout_queries** for the remainder of this ReadMe
+This file is referred to as the **blout_queries** for the remainder of this ReadMe.

 |Query ID|Alignment Description|Query Sequence Residues|
 |-----|-----|-----|